livewires/python/README.md

 * Get the [worksheets](sheets/) to read and learn python
 * Get the [package](module/) (you'll need this to run the worksheet code)

+You can find the worksheets and the package on the [downloads page](https://github.com/livewires/python/releases).

 The current LiveWires Python Course release is release 1.2.
 The current LiveWires package release is release 2.1.

 ## About the course ##